nodejs/node/doc/guides/commit-queue.md

    option
 2. A CI must've ran and succeeded since the last change on the PR
 3. A collaborator must have approved the PR since the last change
-4. Only Jenkins CI is checked (Actions, V8 CI and CITGM are ignored)
+4. Only Jenkins CI and GitHub Actions are checked (V8 CI and CITGM are ignored)

 ## Implementation